8bitBabe/Corre-Vejigante-2.0/README.md

 Runs on Unreal Engine 4.20 and above.
 No license is being offered for this program.

 WE MADE IT TO BETA
-Workign on: minor tweaks and augmenting difficulty.
+Working on: minor tweaks and adjusting difficulty.

 Fixed:
 -Better wall lighting.